VoliJS/Type-R/docs/chapters/io.md

 ## Serialization

-Record and Collection has a portion of common API related to the I/O and serialization.
+Model and Collection has a portion of common API related to the I/O and serialization.

 ### obj.toJSON( options? )

-Serialize record or collection to JSON.
+Serialize model or collection to JSON.
 Used internally by `save()` I/O method (`options.ioMethod === 'save'` when called from within `save()`).
 Can be overridden to customize serialization.

-Produces the JSON for the given record or collection and its aggregated members.
+Produces the JSON for the given model or collection and its aggregated members.
 Aggregation tree is serialized as nested JSON.
-Record corresponds to an object in JSON, while the collection is represented as an array of objects.
+Model corresponds to an object in JSON, while the collection is represented as an array of objects.

 If you override `toJSON()`, it usually means that you must override `parse()` as well, and vice versa.